Last Update: 30 June 2016

 An Information Tent will operate from 20 April until 25 April.
 Staff will be on hand to provide information about Anzac Day services as well as the cemeteries and museums in the towns along the Australian Remembrance Trail (ART).
 The tent will operate before and during the Dawn Service on 25 April.
 See also ‘lost property’.

-4,000 temporary seats will be installed at the Memorial site.
-Reserved seating is only available for official delegates and people requiring assisted seating (see information below).
-There will be standing room on grassed areas to the side and rear of the seats.
+Around 5,000 temporary seats will be installed at the Memorial site.
+Reserved seating is only available for official delegates and people requiring assisted seating.
+There will be standing room at the rear of the seats.

 Temporary toilets, including some disabled toilets, and hand-washing facilities will be installed specifically for the service on 25 April at the Memorial site.
 There are no permanent toilets at the Memorial site.

 Please note that access to public toilets in the towns of Villers-Bretonneux, Bullecourt, and at ‘Digger’ Memorial is limited.

 Rubbish bins will be provided at the Memorial site and visitors will be asked to dispose of rubbish thoughtfully or, where possible, take their rubbish with them.

 If you lose or find property during the service at the Memorial site, please notify the ceremony staff at the Visitor Information Tent.
 After 25 April 2017, inquiries about lost property can be made to firstname.lastname@example.org